machalen/ML_complex_diseases/README.md

 python ./Python_scripts/CNN/1_CNN_With_nestedCV.py -m "$inMtrx" -l "$inLab" -a "$conv_chr" -p "$conv_pos" -o "$outDir" -c "$PatCond" -f "$manualFold"
 ```

 The previous code will generate files named _'Name_MS_fold0_LR_EvMetrics_CV.txt'_ and _'Name_MS_fold0_CNN_EvMetrics_CV.txt'_ for LR and CNN, respectively.
-Each row in the file corresponds to a different hyperparameter configuration, and each column represents the mean and standard deviation of different evaluation metrics obtained on the training and test sets.
-The column containing the hyperparameter configurations lists the hyperparameters separated by vertical bars in the same order as in the __*parameters.txt*__ file.
+Each row in the file corresponds to a different hyperparameter configuration, and each column represents the mean and standard deviation of different evaluation metrics obtained from the training and validation subsets.
+The column containing the hyperparameter configurations lists the hyperparameters separated by vertical bars in the same order as in the [__*parameters.txt*__](Hyperparameters/parameters.txt) file.

-The column _'TotalRank'_ corresponds to the value of balanced accuracy minus the absolute difference between specificity and sensitivity.
+The column _'rank_score'_ corresponds to the value of balanced accuracy minus the absolute difference between specificity and sensitivity.
 This metric is used to rank hyperparamaters from the highest (better performance) to the lowest scores (worse performance).
 However, performance can be interpreted using other evaluation metrics, and consequently, the best hyperparameter configuration can be selected based on different criteria.

 --------------------------------------------------------